LalithShiyam/QIMP-tools/PANDA/Readme.md

 - callPytorchFor2DGAN.m: Creates an '.command' file to run the pytorch scripts for generating image-pairs (A-B)

+- createGIF.m: creates a GIF animation from a series of time-series images (ideally).

+- removeEmptySlices.m: Removes empty image pairs before GAN training (prevents unwanted calculation).

+# Python scripts and their function

 - Niftitest.py: Run the Pix2pix inference on the .nii volumes and returns the late dose frame from the low dose frames